Undergraduate study in the US & Canada

 Study in Canada for international students

-Canada operates a work study permit system, allowing students to both study and work in Canada for up to 20 hours a week during the academic calendar when you are a student there.
-Furthermore, if you want to stay after completing your degree Canada is one of the most pro-active countries in supporting talented people to stay.
+Study in Canada allows you to work as part of the study permit system, allowing students to both study and work in Canada for up to 20 hours a week during the academic calendar when you are a student there.
+Furthermore, if you want to stay after completing your degree in Canada, it is one of the most pro-active countries in supporting talented people to stay.
 For international students post-graduation work permits provide students with an opportunity to work in Canada once they have graduated for up to three years.

 Study in the US for international students?